-The biggest tip I can give you is to plan plan plan ahead.
-The only way to make sure your camping trip is eco-friendly is to pre-plan!
+The biggest tip I can give you is to plan plan plan.
+The only way to ensure your camping trip is eco-friendly is to pre-plan!
 Food, snacks, and water can be a challenge if you are backcountry camping.

 Water when backcountry camping: I suggest packing a large reusable water bottle (filled).
 When you run out use the portable water provided on-site instead of carting a whole bunch of plastic water bottles.
 You might also want to consider a water filter.

 For car camping sites, there are normally places you can fill up on water close by.
-But the best option is to buy a large reusable water container, I'd say at least 5 liters as you are going to need water to drink, wash with and cook with.
-If you camp often you can buy this once and reuse it over and over, you can also look at getting something like this secondhand or even borrowing one.
+But the best option is to buy a large reusable water container.
+I'd say at least 5 liters as you will need water to drink, wash, and cook with.
+If you camp often, you can buy this once and reuse it repeatedly.
+You can also consider getting something like this secondhand or borrowing one.
 This is what my husband and I use.
 We store it in the garage when we are not using it.

 If you are buying drinks in a nearby town, try to buy in glass and tin, these have higher recycling rates than most plastic containers.